fbpx

 • Enhancements to security.
 Prevents unauthorized individuals from altering, losing, or accessing business rules.

 • Enhancing decision logic by analyzing and automating.
-Business rules Management Systems help organizations identify areas for improvement in their decision logic.
+Business Rules Management Systems help organizations identify areas for improvement in their decision logic.
 Business vocabulary syntax and graphical rule representations can also be used to express decision logic precisely.

 The use of BRMS in conjunction with BPM